 - Create graphs, equations, draw and annotate.

 - Make lesson plans, notes and keep track of students progress.

 In the next section we’re going to focus on how to set up this solution for your business.

 Why go back and forth coordinating times with students when you could send a single link and let them choose a time that works for both of you?

 If you don’t already have an Appointlet account, please visit our website to sign up.
 We provide resources to guide you through account setup, including the creation of member profiles.
-In our system, Members will refer to the people in your organization that are hosting lessons and classes.
+In our system, Members will refer to the people in your account that are hosting lessons and classes.
 If you’re using this as a solo instructor, you will have just one member profile.

-From here you can give the web conference connection a name and paste in your Lessonspace URL.
 If you already have a Lessonspace account and need a refresher on how to access the link to your Space, see this article.

 We recommend using this static meeting room URL as an entry point for all students.
 It will serve as a waiting room or primary classroom, depending on your needs.
 Lessonspace makes it easy to create a second space and transfer the student into it when you’re ready.
 This same technique will work if you’re managing a class with multiple students.